🌐 Forbidden Paths

 Once this is understood, to navigate back to the root directory

-directory, we need to go back exactly 3 directories.
+/and extract theflag.txtfile, since we are currently in the/usr/share/nginx/htmldirectory, we need to go back exactly 3 directories.
 This is because:

 - With the first

-,- With the second, we will reach
+../we will reach/usr/share/nginx,- With the second, we will reach

-,- With the third, we will reach
+/usr/share,- With the third, we will reach

-.So, by specifying the path
+/.So, by specifying the path

-, with which we will bypass the filter on the absolute path and retrieve the file content, where the flag is written inside.
+../../.., we correctly reach the root directory/and can access theflag.txtfile.
+To summarize, the payload to send will be../../../flag.txt, with which we will bypass the filter on the absolute path and retrieve the file content, where the flag is written inside.

 Flag capture